Donna Jean Godchaux-MacKay

 2016 Inductee

-A native of Sheffield, Donna Thatcher Godchaux Mackay began her career as a background vocalist while still a student at Sheffield High School.
+A native of Sheffield, Donna Jean Godchaux Mackay began her career as a background vocalist while still a student at Sheffield High School.

-In the early 1970's she met and married Keith Godchaux, a keyboard player in California.
-Soon after the couple joined the Grateful Dead in San Francisco and toured and recorded with that group until 1979.
-Among the albums the Godchauxs appear on are, "Europe '72", "Wake of the Flood", "From The Mars Hotel", "Blues for Allah", "Terrapin Station" and "What A Long Strange Trip It's Been".
+In 1970, Donna decided it was time for a change of scenery and moved to the San Francisco area.
+She met and married Keith Godchaux, a keyboard player in California.
+Soon after, the couple joined the Grateful Dead in San Francisco and toured and recorded with that group until 1979.
+Among the Grateful Dead albums the Godchauxs appear on are, "Europe '72", "Wake of the Flood", "From The Mars Hotel", "Blues for Allah", "Terrapin Station" and "What A Long Strange Trip It's Been".

 During their tenure with the group, The Grateful Dead, which got its name from an ancient Egyptian prayer, played three concerts at the foot of the Great Pyramid in Egypt.
 It was the first time the Department of Antiquities of Egypt had allowed such an event to be staged in that location.